 8.5 Cancellation charges will only be calculated after the successful and complete collection of musical instruments allocated to that provision within the Order Form: Schedule 2.
 Missing instruments will be added to the total cancellation charge and added at their full economic replacement cost.

 8.5.4 S4E will exercise discretionary powers where necessary when considering cancellation charges.

 9.1 Schools purchasing Music Services shall disclose to the Music Teachers on request and within a reasonable period, attendance registers and/or class lists containing:

 9.1.1 The first name and surname of the pupil;

 9.1.2 The gender of the pupil; and 9.1.3 The year group of the pupil (the “Personal Data”).

-9.3 The School shall notify any pupil and/or parent on behalf of a pupil wishing to take music lessons that the music lessons will be provided by Services for Education (as an independent organisation) and that the Personal Data will be recorded in relation to each pupil and provided to S4E for the following purposes:
+9.3 The School shall notify any pupil and/or parent on behalf of a pupil wishing to take music lessons that the music lessons will be provided by Services For Education (as an independent organisation) and that the Personal Data will be recorded in relation to each pupil and provided to Services For Education for the following purposes:

 The Music Service offers instrumental/ vocal peripatetic services to schools.
 For full details of services and instruments available, please refer to the published brochure of support services.